osrsclan/clan-plugin/README.md

-# Example
+# OSRS Clan

-An example greeter plugin
+This plugin allows you to interact with the osrsclan.pro website and track your progress, clan events etc.